 Course reserves policies

 Computer science laboratories

 Physics, astronomy and geophysics laboratories

 Price of Attendance

 For information on refund policies, contact the Bursar in the Office of the Controller.

 Transfer of Credit

-The Office of Volunteers for Community Service (OVCS) at Connecticut College actively promotes voter registration among faculty, staff and students at the College.
-The OVCS office serves as a central location for members of the College community to pick up voter registration forms and absentee ballots for any state in the U.S. OVCS also runs shuttles to voting sites in New London on election day to encourage voter participation in exercising their right to vote.
+The Office of at Connecticut College actively promotes voter registration among faculty, staff and students at the College.
+The office serves as a central location for members of the College community to pick up voter registration forms and absentee ballots for any state in the U.S. Community Partnerships also runs shuttles to voting sites in New London on election day to encourage voter participation in exercising their right to vote.
 Student political groups, too, are often involved in helping.